 If you’re looking for an innovative touring kayak that will really turn heads and is built for people with limited storage space, then look no further than Oru’s folding kayaks.

 This sit-in kayak is made for people who like whitewater paddling but perhaps don’t have the luxury of a large garage or even a car for transportation.

 The Oru’s amazing design makes the kayak’s weight incredibly low resulting in folding kayaks that can be easily carried by hand to wherever you may want to paddle.

 For the size of the pack and the low weight, the craft is a good size kayak and remarkably sturdy.
 It may not have the cargo net or cargo space of most kayaks but this is to be expected for its incredibly versatile and lightweight construction.

-These are single kayaks that are designed for very calm water paddling, they will not be able to withstand chop or waves.
-Sheltered waters are where it would excel, providing a calm and fun day out in pleasant weather.
+These are single kayaks that are designed for very calm water paddling; they will not be able to withstand chop or waves.
+Sheltered waters are where this folding kayak would excel, providing a calm and fun day out in pleasant weather.

 If you want to just take some trips out on a marina but may have to walk to it this is the best kayak for you.

 The price of “JOru Kayak Beach LT ” varies, so check the latest price at